google/autocxx/README.md

 At present, many of the tests fail, and thus the test run fails overall.
 Individual tests can be run, and some pass.

-For some reason, more tests fail if they run in parallel, hence why you should use `cargo test -- --test-threads=1`.
+More tests fail if they run in parallel, hence why you should use `cargo test -- --test-threads=1`.

 # Directory structure